gifts they might actually want

 Jump to section

-To find toys that fit that bill, we talked to professionals like Golinkoff as well as highly discerning parents, nannies, and toy buyers to assemble a list of more than two dozen expert-approved gift options for the 2-year-olds in your life.
-We’ve organized them by price, so if you have a specific budget in mind, you can use the table of contents to jump to that section — or read all the way through to get an idea of what 2-year-olds are into, according to the parents and other experts who know them best.
-Whether you’re shopping for a birthday or the holidays or any other day, it’s a list that keeps on giving.
+To find the best toys that fit that bill, I talked to professionals like Corey, as well as stylish and picky parents, toy buyers, and educators, to assemble a list of more than two dozen expert-approved gifts for the 2-year-olds in your life, whether you’re shopping for a birthday, the holidays, or any other day.
+I’ve organized them by price, so if you have a specific budget in mind, you can use the table of contents to jump to that section — or read all the way through to get an idea of what 2-year-olds are into, according to the people who know them best.

 Meanwhile, if you’re also shopping for kids in other age groups, we have gift guides for 1-year-olds, 3-year-olds, 4-year-olds, 5-year-olds, 6-year-olds, 7-year-olds, 8-year-olds, 9-year-olds, 10-year-olds, 11-year-olds, and 12-year-olds — plus the meticulously curated Strategist Toy Store, filled with all our greatest hits.